caktus/guidebook/docs/hosting-practices.md

 Hosting best practices
 ======================

-When we\'re responsible for a site staying up, here are some things to consider.
+When we're responsible for a site staying up, here are some things to consider.

 Backups